 Resources & Tools: Track Current Attacks

 External Sites will open in a new window

 Be Alert when shopping online, avoid phishing scams, etc.

 Cyber Insurance is needed more today than ever

 We recommend you shop only on sites you know.
 Use apps on phones, vs websites.
 Resist the urge to randomly search and to click on any link with a low price and an unknown site.
-There are entire organizations dedicated to capturing your personal data.
+There are entire organizations (aka threat actors) dedicated to capturing your personal data.
 They are smart, and well organized.

 7 Top Tips to Protect your information

 - Avoid ads on websites – Change your browsers home page to something without ads to reduce the temptation and improve security.

 - Email – the biggest gotcha !! – you are so excited to get that shipping notification, or email to verify your order that you click and log into what you believe is a legitimate site.
 Scammers take great pride in making an email look legit.
 THINK BEFORE YOU CLICK on any LINK in an EMAIL.
 Just because it looks real, doesn’t make it so.
 Top scammers will spoof Walmart, Amazon, Microsoft, UPS, FedEx, and don’t forget Scams copying most mail services like Outlook and Gmail, asking you to verify your account.

 - Trusted sites and apps only – Visit the known sites, apps or call vendors directly.
 Avoid using the email link.